XanaduAI/QHack2023/README.md

 ### Power Ups

+To qualify for the power-ups awarded for the most promising preliminary hackathon projects, you must complete and submit the form available [here](https://forms.gle/2LAejv5mhVv4z1io6) by Thursday, February 23, 2023, at 5:00 PM EST.

-Details about power-ups will be announced soon!
+More etails about power-ups will be announced soon!

 ---